 Loom’s Frances Ademola has a popular gallery that exhibits paintings and sculptures by a good selection of Ghana’s foremost artists, with a smattering of expressive Nigerian pieces.
 The modest space has been here since 1969, and is bursting at the seams with the work of nearly 100 artists.

 The Nubuke Foundation is one of the most important art galleries in the city, dedicated to Ghanaian visual art, culture and heritage.
 It was set up to provide an artistic space for Ghanaian artists to show off their talents.
 It also holds vibrant cultural offerings such as poetry evenings, Saturday workshops, art walks, film and music.

 Artists take to James Town’s streets for this vibrant alfresco art festival that spans acrylic street painting, stencil work, side walk painting, chalk art and vast graffiti murals.
 Past events have also featured large art installations and photography displays, as well as live music, DJ sets and theatre and spoken word performances.
 The festival takes place along High Street James Town between the Light House down to Ussher Fort.
 One of the best events of the year.

 Along the seafront near Black Star Square is the Arts Centre.
 Hawkers attack from all sides as soon as you arrive, but if you’re not exhausted by the scrum you can find carvings, baskets, drums, bags, beads, fabrics, sandals, sculptures, stools, rugs and occasionally antiques.
 Haggling is expected.
 There’s also an art gallery, which sells prints and paintings at reasonable prices.

 The National Museum is home to some of Ghana’s most absorbing historical finds.
-The museum gives an opportunity to travel through the country’s history from both an archaeological and ethnographic perspective.
-There’s also a gallery with pieces by Ghanaian artists that is getting better all the time.Read more
+This museum gives you an opportunity to travel through the country’s history from both an archaeological and ethnographic perspective.